Site Selection Criteria – 12 Important Factors for Green Buildings

 - Disrupts the habitat of nocturnal wildlife.

-- Interferes normal plant growth cycles.
+- Interferes with normal plant growth cycles.

 - Conceal the night sky; interferes with the ability to view the night sky, stars, and planets.